 - The icing/frosting on the cake – an extra good thing that happens and makes a situation or activity even better: 1) The third goal was the icing on the cake.
 2) The fact that this technology has such huge commercial and economic potential is just frosting on the cake.

 - To sell/go like hot cakes – to be sold very quickly or in large quantities: 1) Romantic comedies used to sell like hot cakes.
-2) My curry puffs are going like hot cakes.
+2) My muffins are going like hot cakes.

 - Like taking candy from a baby – very easy to do: 1) Taking the money from the safe will be like taking candy from a baby, since I know the combination.
 2) If you think that this game will be as easy as taking candy from a baby, you’re seriously underestimating your opponents.